 Extensive radar coverage of the harbour area maintaining a continuous watch throughout 24 hours.
 In case of emergency, Port Control Office is manned 24 hours daily.
 VHF Channel 12 & 16.

-Under the Merchant Shipping (Traffic Monitoring and Reporting Requirements) vessels are required to provide notification to their intended port of call at least 24 hours in advance.
-The requirement is applicable to all vessels of 300GT and over, with the following exceptions:-
+Under the Merchant Shipping (Vessel Traffic Monitoring and Reporting Requirements) vessels are required to provide notification to their intended port of call at least 24 hours in advance.

 Masters and agents are advised that failure to provide notification at the appropriate time may result in the ship being delayed or denied access to the harbour authority areas and ports.

 Ship visit documentation requirements